Skip to main content

 The house was built around these double doors.
 They lead to a hall with shiplap board walls painted white.
 This starkly contrasts with the almost-black tobacco-stained hardwood floors, creating an aged effect.
 “I want people to come in and not know if the house is old or new.
 To me that is the best compliment,” says Jessica.

 A large chandelier hangs in the entry hall, extending from the second-story level.
 Very fragile, it somehow survived bouncing off a pickup truck in transit to the house.
 According to Jessica, the box and protective Styrofoam shattered, but remarkably the light remained intact.
-They hired a professional driver from a good truck driver agency.

 The central living area with its open floor plan and coffered ceiling is grand in its simplicity.
 A large and cozy leather sofa faces an unusual coffee table.
 Created by Joe, the table in its original form was an old factory cart with bright red wheels that Jessica rescued from downtown Lynchburg.
 Joe added boards to make it taller, accommodating his height.
 Other than making it larger, little was altered on the piece.
 Jessica enjoys this kind of thrill-of-the-hunt and relishes repurposing inexpensive treasures.